-The Viscount Amory Charitable Trust provides support for our work with young people who would otherwise be unable to take part in our programmes for young creatives.
+The Viscount Amory Charitable Trust provided support for our work with young people who would otherwise be unable to take part in our programmes for young creatives.

-The Gibbons Trust is supporting a performance project in partnership with the Finding My Voice programme which is looking to support 20 primary school children from low income families, to develop their skills and confidence through an eight-week bespoke performance project.
+The Gibbons Trust supported a performance project in partnership with the Finding My Voice programme which supported 20 primary school children from low-income families, to develop their skills and confidence through an eight-week bespoke performance project.

-LiveWest are funding outreach sessions at Newcourt Community Centre and bursary placements on for young people who would otherwise be unable to attend our performance programmes.
+LiveWest funded outreach sessions at Newcourt Community Centre and bursary placements for young people who would otherwise be unable to attend our performance programmes.

 Reaching New Audiences and Opening Up Access

-The Community Fund are enabling us to open up our shows to and improve the experience of local d/Deaf audiences by funding specialist training and a BSL interpreted post-show discussion for Treasure Island.
+The Community Fund enabled us to open up our shows to and improve the experience of local d/Deaf audiences by funding specialist training and a BSL interpreted post-show discussion for Treasure Island.